-Got some leftover cream cheese you’re worried you’re not going to finish up in time?
+Have you got some leftover cream cheese you’re worried you’re not going to finish in time?

-Or maybe you bought a dozen tubs of cream cheese on offer at the grocery store, only to realize you have no idea how to store it.
+Or maybe you bought a dozen tubs of cream cheese on sale at the grocery store, only to realize you have no idea how to store it.

 The answer is yes!
-Cream cheese in an excellent dairy product to freeze.
+Cream cheese is an excellent dairy product to freeze.

-Make the most out of your soft, mild cream cheese by freezing it, to extend its storage life to an impressive 2 months!
+Make the most out of your soft, mild cream cheese by freezing it to extend its storage life to an impressive two months!

 Keep scrolling to find out about any changes you can expect in the process, plus how to freeze cream cheese.
 We even include a handy section on what to use thawed cream cheese in!